paper-engineer/guides-to-life/README.md

 # Change log

+18/4/2026: lol landing-page is actually a single page theme, but I need like 4 pages. rip. it works but is insufficient. would have to hack it anyway, but even so.

 (we assume the content is fixable later, this log is for functionality)

 okay, honestly, at this point, the thing to do is probably fork minimal-mistakes and tack-on the nav pane stuff, making it iterate in alphabetical order. also the css, just because.